 Once the scan was over, it presented me with the results.
 These results are generally segregated as Malware Detected and Inconclusive Detections.
 Clicking in the View button will open the file’s folder location.
 Clicking on Details will take you to heardProtect’s website which throws some more light on the file.

 Now one thing that is to be noted here is that herdProtect is only a scanner.
 It will not remove malware.
-It will present a list of suspect files which any one of its anti-malware engines may suspect to be potentially dangerous and list them.
+It will present a list of suspect files that any one of its anti-malware engines may suspect to be potentially dangerous and list them.
 It will be up to us, the users, to examine each file, and only when one is very sure, to delete the file.
-Having so many antivirus engines scanning your files, is very likely to increase the chances of false positives ie. files which may be safe, but which may get reported due to their nature.
+Having so many antivirus engines scanning your files is very likely to increase the chances of false positives ie. files that may be safe, but which may get reported due to their nature.
 So one must be very careful here.

 herdProtect looks like a pretty useful second opinion anti-malware scanner, and I think I will keep it installed on my Windows 8.1 PC and use it, to scan my computer, every once in a while – just to be sure.